 You should go with the Canon T7i vs 80D if it is your first time purchasing a DSLR camera and you want your setup to be light and small.
-The T7i shares the same sensor as the 80D, has stabilized video, and is more affordable.
-Since the sensor is the same, you can count on colors, noise levels, and image quality being fairly similar.
+The T7i shares the same sensor as the 80D has stabilized video and is more affordable.
+Since the sensor is the same, you can count on colours, noise levels, and image quality is fairly similar.

 If you plan on doing more photography in rugged environments where your camera may be exposed to sand, snow, or rain, then the 80D is your best bet.
 Sure, the T7i might still serve you well, but for that extra degree of protection, go with the 80D.

 If audio is crucial if you are serious about making short videos, the 80D has the edge when it comes to video capabilities since it has a headphone jack and full HD at 60 fps.
 You will need to rely on buying lenses featuring IS technology, though, since there is no built-in stabilization.